Therfield Village Pre-school

 1. How does the setting know if children need extra help and what should I do if I think my child may have special educational needs?

 When your child joins our Pre-School the setting staff, and in particular your child’s key person will work very closely with you as they get to know your child and their needs.
-Our Designated Co-ordinators for special educational needs and disabilities, namely Tina the Pre-School leader and Natasha, Pre-School deputy leader, will also work with your key person to continually monitor and review your child’s development and progress through the Early Years Foundation Stage (EYFS) framework and to address any concerns you or your key person may have.
+Our Designated Co-ordinators for special educational needs and disabilities, namely Tina the Pre-School leader and Natalie, Pre-School deputy leader, will also work with your key person to continually monitor and review your child’s development and progress through the Early Years Foundation Stage (EYFS) framework and to address any concerns you or your key person may have.

 Your child’s key person will also carry out the two-year check if your child joins us prior to their third birthday, ensuring early identification of any areas in which your child may need additional support.

-If your child has an identified special need before joining us Tina and Natasha will work with you to ensure that everything is in place, such as specialist equipment, staff training etc. before your child’s first session.We work very closely with other professionals such as health visitors, speech and language therapists, educational psychologists and other healthcare professionals to ensure that your child is given appropriate support and that we provide the very best care and educational opportunities for your child.
+If your child has an identified special need before joining us Tina and Natalie will work with you to ensure that everything is in place, such as specialist equipment, staff training etc. before your child’s first session.We work very closely with other professionals such as health visitors, speech and language therapists, educational psychologists and other healthcare professionals to ensure that your child is given appropriate support and that we provide the very best care and educational opportunities for your child.

 2. How will the setting staff support my child?